lixun910/ai-assistant/README.md

 AI-Assistant helps adding AI capabilities to your web and desktop applications.

+## License

+FlowmapBlue source code is free non-commercial usage.
+If you want to use it in a commercial project, please <a href="mailto:lixun910@gmail.com?subject=Ai-assistant">reach out to us</a>.

 ## Tutorial

 Let's say you have an application that allows users to order pizza.
 You can use AI-Assistant to add a conversational interface to your application.